Luis-Varona/MatrixBandwidth.jl/docs/src/index.md

 ## Project status

-I aim to release the first stable version of *MatrixBandwidth.jl* in late June 2025.
+I aim to release the first stable version of *MatrixBandwidth.jl* in early July 2025.
 The current version is a work-in-progress, with much of the API still under development.

 ## Index